Cross section of the process $e^+ + e^- \to \Xi^0 + \bar{\Xi}^0$ in the vicinity of charmonium $\psi(3770)$ and in the charmonium (-like) state including the $D$-meson loop and three-gluon contributions: The Numerical results

 \section{The Numerical results}

-Now in this section we want to describe the results we have obtained.
-We have studied in detail the characteristics of the distribution of the total cross section from the center-of-mass energy in electron-positron annihilations at BESIII energies \cite{Ablikim112024}.
-In particular, according to our calculations, we have plotted the quantities of $Z_D (s)$ and $Z_{3g} (s)$ depending on the total energy $\sqrt {s}$ in the range starting from the reaction threshold $s=4M_{\Xi}^2$ to 4.95 GeV, since these quantities give the corresponding ($D$-meson loop and three gluons) contributions.
-Of course, we performed a comparison of all our theoretical results with the experimental data of BES III.
-Based on formula \eqref{TotalCrossSectionBorn}, we calculate the total cross section for the production of $\Xi^0 \bar{\Xi}^0$ pairs in their annihilation process as a function of the collider center-of-mass energy in the range from 3.51 GeV to 4.95 GeV. \\ In Fig.~\ref{WideRange}, the dependence of the total cross section on the center-of-mass energy $\sqrt s$ of the process $e^+ e^- \to \Xi^0 \bar{\Xi}^0$ in the Born approximation is presented.
+Now I want to describe the results obtained in the present work.
+I have investigated in detail the characteristics of the distribution of the total cross section from the center-of-mass energy of the production of $\Xi^0 \bar {\Xi}^0$ in electron-positron annihilations at BESIII energies \cite{Ablikim112024}.
+In particular, according to the calculations carried out in this work, I have plotted the quantities of $Z_D (s)$ and $Z_{3g} (s)$ depending on the total energy $\sqrt {s}$ in the range starting from the reaction threshold $s=4M_{\Xi}^2$ to 4.95 GeV, since these quantities give the corresponding ($D$-meson loop and three gluons) contributions.
+Of course, I performed a comparison of all the obtained theoretical results with the experimental data of BESIII.
+Based on formula \eqref{TotalCrossSectionBorn}, one can calculate the total cross section for the production of $\Xi^0 \bar{\Xi}^0$ pairs in their annihilation process as a function of the collider center-of-mass energy in the range from 3.51 GeV to 4.95 GeV. \\ In Fig.~\ref{WideRange}, the dependence of the total cross section on the center-of-mass energy $\sqrt s$ of the process $e^+ e^- \to \Xi^0 \bar{\Xi}^0$ in the Born approximation is presented.

-We have plotted this graph based on the theoretical results for the total cross section in the Born approximation, and here our theoretical result is compared with the experimental BESIII data.
-It is seen that our result agrees well with the experimental points.
-It should also be noted that the maximum value of the total cross-section is obtained at an energy of $\sqrt s$ = 3.51 GeV, then, with increasing energy, the total cross-section smoothly decreases.
+I have plotted this graph based on the theoretical results for the total cross section in the Born approximation, and here my theoretical result is compared with the experimental BESIII data.
+It is seen that the result obtained by me agrees well with the experimental points.
+It is necessary also to note that the maximum value of the total cross-section is obtained at an energy of $\sqrt s$ = 3.51 GeV; then, with increasing energy, the total cross-section smoothly decreases.

-Note that the propagator between the vertices of $D^0 \bar{D^0}$ contains five types of hyperons -- $\Sigma^0_c, \,\Sigma^0, \,\Lambda^0, \,\Omega^0_c, \,\Xi^0_c$, i.e., there are different options in this reaction.
+Note that the propagator considered in my process between the vertices of $D^0 \bar{D^0}$ contains five types of hyperons: $\Sigma^0_c, \,\Sigma^0, \,\Lambda^0, \,\Omega^0_c, \,\Xi^0_c$, i.e., there are different options in this reaction.
 Of course, the hyperons formed in the final state can be obtained from different combinations of quarks.
-When our calculations we used the average mass of five hyperons for the hyperon mass in the propagator (between the vertices of $D^0 \bar{D^0}$).
+In calculations I used the average mass of five hyperons for the hyperon mass in the propagator (between the vertices of $D^0 \bar{D^0}$).